Samar-al/Mixed-messages/README.md

 # Mixed-messages
-Mixed Messages Project from Codecademy - Inspirational Messages generator
+<h1>Mixed Messages Project from Codecademy - Inspirational Messages Generator</h1>

 Everytime a user clicks on the button, three new random messages appear.